rodrigomaruyama/data_science/dataAnalysisR/project/1_final_r_project.md

 wdf.outliers$quality.2 <- NULL
 ```

+And the result, including the number of removed outliers for each classification is in the table below.

 | Quality.2 | raw  dataset | outliers removed dataset | removed |
 |-----------|--------------|--------------------------|---------|
 | bad       |     1640     |           1565           |   75    |